United Nations Special Rapporteur on Human Rights in Iran

 The United Nations Special Rapporteur on the situation of human rights in the Islamic Republic of Iran is a United Nations Special Rapporteur whose mandate is to monitor and investigate human rights violations in Iran.
-The current Special Rapporteur is Javaid Rehman.
-He is the sixth special rapporteur to Iran, following the tenures of Andrés Aguilar (1984–1986), Reynaldo Galindo Pohl (1986–1995), Maurice Copithorne (1995–2002), Ahmed Shaheed (2011–2016), and Asma Jilani Jahangir (2016–2018).
+The current Special Rapporteur is Mai Sato.
+She is the seventh special rapporteur to Iran, following the tenures of Andrés Aguilar (1984–1986), Reynaldo Galindo Pohl (1986–1995), Maurice Copithorne (1995–2002), Ahmed Shaheed (2011–2016), Asma Jilani Jahangir (2016–2018) and Javaid Rehman (2018−2024).

 Tenures

 Andrés Aguilar (1984–1986)

 In 1984, the United Nations Commission on Human Rights (UNCHR) appointed Andrés Aguilar of Venezuela as its Special Representative to Iran on human rights.
 Iran refused to engage with him and he "eventually resigned, unable to persuade Iranian officials to cooperate with him in any way."

 Reynaldo Galindo Pohl (1986–1995)

 Galindo Pohl, a prominent diplomat and professor of law from El Salvador, served as the Special Representative from 1986 to 1995.
 He visited Iran three times between 1990 and 1992, but after his third visit, he was barred from visiting Iran.